 Mr. Auvil was not eligible for a second-half bonus as a result of his voluntary termination of employment in July 2006.
-Mr. Eschenbach does not participate in the Revenue and Profit Contribution Plan portion of the Bonus Program since he participates in a bookings compensation arrangement, as described below.
+Mr. Eschenbach does not participate in the Revenue and Profit Contribution Plan portion of the Bonus Program since he participates in a revenue bookings compensation arrangement, as described below.

-The 2007 annual bonus opportunity for each of the Named Executive Officers who participate in the Revenue and Profit Contribution Plan are unchanged from 2006.
-The first half revenue and profit contribution targets for 2007 under the Revenue and Profit Contribution Plan were \$480,000,000 and \$130,100,000, respectively; the second half revenue and profit contribution targets for 2007 are \$570,000,000 and \$149,600,000, respectively.
-These targets, as well as the 2006 targets, have been set in connection with EMC's board of directors' consideration and approval of our annual operating plan.
+The 2007 annual bonus opportunity for each of the Named Executive Officers who participate in the Revenue and Profit Contribution Plan are unchanged from 2006, except that the revenues and profit contribution targets have been increased substantially for 2007.
+These targets have been set in connection with EMC's board of directors' consideration and approval of our 2007 annual operating plan.